willrabbermann/toggledistcc/README.md

 2. Set ```FEATURES=``` and preserve previous feature entries, as well as performing space limiting (one space per word, none on the beginning or ends).

-3. Start/stop distcc service in an OpenRC init environment.
+3. Start/stop distcc service in OpenRC.

 ## config.h ##
 User configuations are set in ```config.h``` before compiling.